kihira/GLTFViewer/README.md

 - Live reloading of assets
 - Multi camera viewports
 - Custom skybox and ILB

+## Goals
+The goal of this project was to learn more about glTF, learn about creating PBR and try to create a useable program that might have a real world use.
+I haven't designed the program to be as efficient on memory as possible as the intended use case is for previewing scenes and/or models.
+There are many optimisations that could be made if loading a glTF file for a game to reduce loading time and memory usage.

 ## Build
 GLTF Viewer uses CMake to build, allowing it to be used across multiple systems.